Derek and the Dominos: Tragedy and dissolution

 Tragedy and misfortune dogged the group throughout and following its brief career.
 In September 1970, Clapton was devastated by the death of his friend and professional rival Jimi Hendrix; having just recorded a version of "Little Wing" in Miami, the Dominos included the track on Layla as a tribute to Hendrix.
 In October 1971, Duane Allman was killed in a motorcycle accident.
 Clapton later wrote in his autobiography that he and Allman had been inseparable during the sessions at Criteria.
 In addition, Clapton took the lukewarm critical and commercial reception to Layla personally, which accelerated his spiral into drug addiction and depression.
 In 1985 when talking about the band, Clapton said:

 In February 1971, Radle and Gordon participated in sessions, produced by Spector and Harrison, for a planned solo album by Ronnie Spector.
 Later that year, the Dominos disbanded acrimoniously in London, just before they could complete their second LP.
 In a subsequent interview with music critic Robert Palmer, Clapton said the second album "broke down halfway through because of the paranoia and tension.
 And the band just dissolved."
 After the dissolution, Clapton turned away from touring and recording to nurse an intense heroin addiction.
 This three-year career hiatus was interrupted only by his participation in Harrison's Concert for Bangladesh shows in August 1971, along with a large cast of musicians, including Leon Russell, Keltner and Radle; a guest appearance at Russell's December 1971 show at London's Rainbow Theatre; and his own Rainbow Concert, in January 1973.
 The latter event was organised by Pete Townshend of The Who to help Clapton kick his drug habit and build momentum for his return.
 Whitlock signed with the US record label ABC-Dunhill, for which he recorded the albums Bobby Whitlock and Raw Velvet.
 Both albums were released in 1972 and included contributions from all the Dominos (recorded in early 1971), along with Harrison, the Bramletts, Keltner, and the former Delaney & Bonnie horn section.

 Following Clapton's return as a solo artist in 1974, he and Radle worked together until 1979, when Clapton abruptly dismissed him from his band.
 Radle died in June 1980 of complications from a kidney infection associated with alcohol and drug use.
 Whitlock and Clapton did not work together again until 2000, when they performed on Jools Holland's BBC show Later... with Jools Holland.
 In 1983, Gordon, who had undiagnosed schizophrenia at the time, killed his mother with a hammer during a psychotic episode.
 He was confined to a mental institution in 1984, until his death in 2023.
 Recordings from the 1971 sessions for the band's cancelled second album were included on Clapton's four-CD/cassette box set Crossroads, released in 1988.

+Bobby Whitlock died after a brief illness at his home in Texas, on August 10, 2025, at the age of 77.
+It meant that Eric Clapton was the sole surviving member of the band.